How we helped India’s largest private sector bank promote their flagship finance app

 To do this we created a scene where the man is in an embarrassing situation when he is not able to pay for dinner.

 We believe that customers are motivated to purchase based on emotions and not fact.
-By bringing up the scene of public embarrassment, the customer now feels the pain point on an emotional level.
+By bringing up the scene of public disturbance, the customer now feels the pain point on an emotional level.

 We explained the exact registration process and demonstrated how to make payments.

 Previewing an app before downloading shows users the look and feel of it.

 Click here to read the final script for the video.